semgrep/semgrep-docs/docs/release-notes/april-2024.md

 ### Added

 - Added a template to the Semgrep Editor to aid in writing custom rules with validators for use with Secrets.
+Access this template in the Editor by clicking on the small **(+)** plus sign and clicking **HTTP validators**

 ### Changed